Jack Pierce (make-up artist): Early career

-Collaboration with Karloff
+Collaboration with Boris Karloff

-Pierce had a reputation for being bad-tempered, or at least extremely stern, but his relationship with Karloff was a good one.
-They both cooperated on the design of the now iconic make-up, with Karloff removing a dental plate to create an indentation on one side of the Monster's face.
+Pierce had a reputation for being bad-tempered, or at least extremely stern, but he had a good relationship with Bo.
+They both cooperated on the design of the make-up, with Karloff removing a dental plate to create an indentation on one side of the Monster's face.
 He also endured four hours of make-up under Pierce's hand each day, during which time his head was built up with cotton, collodion and gum, and green greasepaint (designed to look pale on black-and-white film) was applied to his face and hands.
 The finished product was universally acclaimed, and has since become the commonly accepted visual representation of Mary Shelley's creation.

 The Mummy, produced the following year, combines the plot of Dracula with the make-up tricks of Frankenstein, to turn Karloff into an incredibly aged and wrinkled Egyptian prince.
-Again, Pierce and Karloff's collaboration was critically acclaimed and impressed audiences.

 That same year, Pierce designed the Satanic make-up for Lugosi in White Zombie, although this was an independent film, rather than a Universal production.

-On November 20, 1957, Ralph Edwards got Jack Pierce reunited with a smiling Boris Karloff on the celebrity biography program This Is Your Life.
-On that night's program, Jack unveiled some memories of working together with Karloff on the Universal film lot.
-Karloff, the special guest of the night, was pleasantly surprised to see Jack Pierce once again, and called him the greatest make-up man in the business.
+On November 20, 1957, Ralph Edwards had Boris Karloff on the celebrity biography program This Is Your Life.
+On that night's program, Pierce unveiled some memories of working together with Karloff on the Universal film lot.
+Karloff, was pleasantly surprised to see Pierce again, and called him the "greatest make-up man in the business".

-Universal Studios Monster Maker
+Universal Studios monster maker

 As the head of Universal's make-up department, Pierce is credited with designing and creating the iconic make-ups for films like Frankenstein, The Mummy (1932), The Wolf Man (1941), and their various sequels associated with the characters.
 Utilizing his "out-of-the-kit" techniques, Pierce's make-ups were often very grueling and took a considerable amount of time to apply.
 Pierce was always reluctant to use latex appliances, favoring his technique of building facial features out of cotton and collodion, or nose putty.
 Pierce eventually started using latex appliances, most notably a rubber nose for Lon Chaney Jr. in The Wolf Man (1941) (the edges of the appliance are clearly visible through most of the film), and a rubber head piece for Boris Karloff in Bride of Frankenstein (1935) and Son of Frankenstein (1939).